CIBC-Internal/python/Doc/library/urllib.request.rst

 Note that urlopen returns a bytes object.
-This is because there is no way for urlopen to automatically determine the encoding of the byte stream it receives from the http server.
+This is because there is no way for urlopen to automatically determine the encoding of the byte stream it receives from the HTTP server.
 In general, a program will decode the returned bytes object to string once it determines or guesses the appropriate encoding.

-The following W3C document, http://www.w3.org/International/O-charset\ , lists
+The following W3C document, https://www.w3.org/International/O-charset\ , lists
-the various ways in which a (X)HTML or a XML document could have specified its encoding information.
+the various ways in which an (X)HTML or an XML document could have specified its encoding information.

-As the python.org website uses *utf-8* encoding as specified in it's meta tag, we will use the same for decoding the bytes object. ::
+As the python.org website uses *utf-8* encoding as specified in its meta tag, we will use the same for decoding the bytes object. ::

    >>> with urllib.request.urlopen('http://www.python.org/') as f: